OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 The time Python library is used here to provide a way to delay the signals transmitted to the servo.
 Without the `time.sleep()` function calls, the code would be executed as fast as the Omega can possibly handle, which is pretty much faster than the servo motor can handle.
 The Omega2 runs at over 500MHz while the servo receives commands from 50~1kHz, which is over 50,000 times faster than the servo can react!
 So we use the `time.sleep()` function to give the command some time to take effect on the servo.

-### Moving Beyond
+### Hardware Calibration

-// TODO: clean this paragraph up

 In reality, there's always going to be differences in the hardware we use even if they're of the same make and model.

-For this reason, we can't send the same signals to the different motors and expect them to behave exactly the same .
-The minimum and maximum pulses we used to instantiate our servo objects (`500`, `2000`, `500`, `2500`) are values we've found to work with servos in our lab.
-Due to manufacturing imperfections, design flaws, and a whole host of other issues, you would often need to test and find the numbers that work for your particular servo at the angles you need - this is called calibration.
-See if you can use the command line tools or the libraries to figure out what duty cycles correspond to what kind of movement in your own servo.
+For this reason, we can't send the same signals to the different motors and expect them to behave exactly the same.
+The minimum and maximum pulses we used to instantiate our servo objects - `500`, `2000`, `500`, `2500` - are values we've found to work with servos in our lab.

+Due to these reasons, you should do some testing to find the numbers that work for your particular hardware.
+This proccess is called calibration.
+See if you can use the command line tools or the libraries to figure out what duty cycles correspond to what kind of movement in your own servos.